clkao/uberNext/README.md

 # Usage

-Go to m.uber.com, click the uber logo to start monitoring.
+Go to m.uber.com, click the uberNext logo to start monitoring.
+Click again to cancel monitoring.

+Note that uberNext only monitors the current type of vechicle.
+You can monitor multiple types by open multiple browser tabs with different types of vechicles selected with uberNext.

 # CC0 1.0 Universal